ojpifdsaew/HoudiniXII/README.md

+# This is a fork of the original HoudiniXII
+The website has been shut down for it, and you cant download it anymore.
+But this repo has a download available (latest archived version) on the website.

 # Houdini (iOS 10 -> 10.3.2, iOS 11 -> 11.4.1 and 12 -> 12.1.2)
 This is not meant to be a full jailbreak.
 Abraham initially created it as a PoC (to learn about the iOS file system structure and how far we can modify the system without a full jailbreak) but then it turned into a project for everyone to use.